zephyrproject-rtos/zephyr/doc/connectivity/networking/api/lwm2m.rst

 Enabling and configuring
 ========================

-Enable data cache by selecting :kconfig:option:`CONFIG_LWM2M_RESOURCE_DATA_CACHE_SUPPORT`.
+Enable time series storage by selecting :kconfig:option:`CONFIG_LWM2M_RESOURCE_TIME_SERIES_STORAGE_SUPPORT`.
 Application needs to allocate an array of :c:struct:`lwm2m_time_series_elem` structures and then enable the cache by calling :c:func:`lwm2m_engine_enable_cache` for a given resource.
-Earch resource must be enabled separately and each resource needs their own storage.
+Each resource must be enabled separately and each resource needs its own storage.

 .. code-block:: c